 We drive through farmed fields for about twenty minutes until we get to his family’s compound, a modest collection of mud-brick buildings where his mother, brothers and their families live.
 Over the next few days we visit a collection of sites: the remains of the Buddhas, Band-e Amir (a lake so beautiful it looks photoshopped), and the ruins of a city destroyed by Genghis Khan.

-Meeting my new friend was an absolute stroke of luck.
-The context he provides about the things I see is gives me an unexpected insight into daily life of the people around me.
-And the chance to hang out with his mother and sisters in law at the family home, and to picnic with the female half of his relatives we run into at the lake me to feel so much more free and relaxed than in Herat and Kabul.
-But it’s not just having a personal connection.
+Meeting my new friend turns out to be an absolute stroke of luck.
+The context he provides about the things I see gives me an unexpected insight into the daily life of the people around me.
+And the chance to hang out with his mother and sisters-in-law at the family home, and to picnic with the female half of his relatives who we run into at the lake make me feel so much more free and relaxed than in Herat and Kabul.
+But that’s not just about having a personal connection.
 I’m far from the only tourist around, it’s just that all the other tourists are Afghans.
-Bamiyan’s relative safety, beautiful scenery and rich history provides the perfect backdrop for a weekend getaway.
+Bamiyan’s relative safety, beautiful scenery and rich history provide the perfect backdrop for a weekend getaway.